wishabi/dvm-sample-ios/README.md

 This README describes how you can integrate with the Flipp Platform SDK.

 > [!WARNING]
 > **This sample app uses the alpha version of the Flipp Platform SDK.
-The features and delegate methods are currently hardcoded.**
+Some returned information is still hardcoded on the backend.**

 ## Table of Contents
 - [About the SDK](#about)